derinug/WAKAWAKA/README.md

 ---

 ### 1. Create Order
 **POST** `/orders`

-Creates a new order, stores it in the database and S3, and starts a Step Functions workflow.
+Creates a new order, saves to database and S3, and starts a Step Functions workflow.

-#### Request
+**Request:**
 ```bash
 curl -X POST \
   -H "Content-Type: application/json" \